On parenting and researching

 * Please DON’T do that stupidest thing of all, having kids to save a relationship…

 A friend of mine is a good example of this investment view.
-She ran out of funding for her PhD before finishing it, and she got a part-time job so she could keep working on it.
+She ran out of funding for her PhD before finishing it, and she got a part-time research job so she could keep working on it.
 Shortly after, however, she had a child, and she soon realized that a PhD, a job, and a baby was more than she could handle.
 She reviewed her priorities and chose the PhD and the baby —and quit her job.
 That meant that she had to rely on her partner for economic support while she worked on her PhD, something neither she nor her partner liked.
 But she actually finished it in less than a year and immediatly found a much better-paid job as a post-doc.
+Which came in handy when, a few years later, it was her turn to support her partner economically!

 Thank you.
 Still one last question, if I may: Has it been worth it for you to have children, despite the difficulties?

 [Disclaimer: This post expresses my opinion, based on years of experience, therapy, readings, and podcasts.
 Use at your own discretion.
-Written in June-September 2024, CC BY-NC.]
+Written in the summer of 2024, CC BY-NC.]